Are you one of those countless people whose dream is to become a Flight Attendant? Do you wish you could get paid to travel?

 You can also find the recruitment events listed in local newspapers, under “employment”.

-The method most commonly used to find these events involves a Google-search, by entering: “airline flight attendant recruitment events”.
+The method often used to find these events involves a Google-search, for recruitment events”.

 Don’t waste your time – save your money!